 In the Bible we have many examples of faith.
-God often tells someone to do something, something which may seem very strange, or even difficult or seemingly impossible to do.
-Humans are always reluctant to do what God says, yes, even us, unless we can see some benefit for us in doing that.
-But Jesus himself tells us in Luke 18:27 "What is impossible with men is possible with God."
+God often tells someone to do something, something which may seem very strange, or even difficult to do.
+Humans are always reluctant to do what God says, yes, even you and I, unless we can see some benefit for us in doing that.
 But God's blessings follow his commands.
 Curses follow us when we don't do what God tells us.
-We need only look to the first humans, Adam and Eve to see how curses - all the curses of sin and the need for a Savior - followed them when they didn't believe God's warning about obeying him.
+We need only look to the first humans, Adam and Eve, to see how curses - all the curses of sin and the need for a Savior - followed them when they didn't believe God's commands to obey him.
 Those curses are still ours today, all the curses of sin.
-But we can find abundant examples of God's blessings, such as God telling Abraham to go far away to a land he promised him, and God telling Abraham to go and sacrifice his son Isaac.
-In many situations like these, what appeared to be impossible, or a bad choice for humans, turned out to be the perfect choice because God directed it.
+But we can find abundant examples of God's blessings, such as God telling Abraham to go to a land he promised him, and God telling Abraham to go and sacrifice his son Isaac.
+These things in Abraham's life turned out to lead to blessings for Abraham, and not only him, but for all mankind, including us today.

-Joseph had faith, and believed and obeyed God.
 There was to be no delay.
 Joseph was to "get up".
-That obviously didn't mean to 'wait a few days', or even 'wait until morning'.
-The verb translated as "escape" means to run away, to flee, to escape.
+That obviously didn't mean to wait a few weeks, or even wait until morning.
+Joseph had faith, and believed and obeyed God.
+The word translated as "escape" means to run away, to flee.
 There is a real urgency with this word.
 Do it now, the angel said!

-In this example of an angel of God speaking to one who believes in him, the destination is also identified: Egypt.
-Joseph may not know it at the time, but they are also to stay there until an angel speaks to him again.
-The reason for fleeing to Egypt is even given: "Herod is going to search for the child to kill him."
+In this example of an angel of God speaking to one who believes in him, the destination is also mentioned: Egypt.
+They are also to stay there until an angel speaks to him again.
+The reason is even given: "Herod is going to search for the child to kill him."
 Anyone who knew terrible king Herod would know this was a serious threat.
-Herod, the one called "the great", was known to even murder his relatives.
-The secular historian Josephus even writes that wicked king Herod was afraid no one would weep for his death.
+But this message was from God.
+Herod, the one called "the great" was known to even murder his relatives.
+Listen to this example of his wickedness: The secular historian Josephus writes that wicked king Herod was afraid no one would weep for his death.
 So he ordered three thousand leaders in Israel to be put to death when he died so that people would weep at the time of his death!

-God's Word says of Joseph: "So he got up, took the child and his mother during the night and left for Egypt, where he stayed until the death of Herod."
+God's Word says "So [Joseph] got up, took the child and his mother during the night and left for Egypt, where he stayed until the death of Herod."
 Joseph and Mary and the Christ Child departed before morning.
-So in the morning, the Magi and Joseph's little family were simply gone.
+So in the morning, Joseph's little family was simply gone.
 No one in Bethlehem could tell where they were or where they went, because no one knew.

-After all the trouble and suffering the Israelites had endured in Egypt before the exodus led them to the promised land in Canaan, it might seem like a strange place for Joseph and Mary to go with the Christ Child.
+After all the trouble and suffering the Israelites had endured in Egypt before the exodus, it might seem like a strange place for Joseph and Mary to go with the Christ Child.
 But it was not so strange after all.
 First of all, it was God's direct command.
 And we also need to realize that Egypt had been a traditional place of refuge.
 Abraham had gone to Egypt during a time of famine.
 Jacob and his family of 70 souls took refuge in Egypt for the same reason.
 And they became a mighty nation there.
-They remained in Egypt until God let them out under Moses some 430 years later.
-Evil king Jeroboam fled to Egypt when Solomon tried to kill him.
+They remained in Egypt until God led them out under Moses some 400 years later.
 In the days of Jeremiah, a man named Uriah who prophesied in the name of the Lord also fled to Egypt.
-Even at the time of Mary and Joseph, there were many Jews in Egypt, so Mary and Joseph could probably feel quite at home and secure there, and especially so because God himself had told them to escape there.
+Even at the time of Mary and Joseph, there were many Jews in Egypt, so Mary and Joseph could probably feel quite at home and secure there.